 - Work out together who you both might want or need to help or visit for whatever reason.
-Giving time can be more valuable than any present at any price.
-If you can really commit to it, you'll gain tremendously yourself by cheering up someone else.
-If you do it with a sulky attitude, it's just going to feel like hard work.
+Giving generously of your time and energy can be more rewarding than any gift.
+If you can really commit to it, you’ll gain tremendously yourself by cheering up someone else.
+If you do it with a sulky attitude, it’s just going to feel like hard work.
 Lovingly helping someone else will also take the focus off your own troubles for a while.

-- If on Christmas day your partner (or someone else) hasn't fulfilled their task, whatever you do - don't go on about it!
-It's not worth a row, at least not at that time.
-Lower all your expectations and be grateful for whatever it is that's good and goes well.
+- If on Christmas day your partner (or someone else) hasn’t fulfilled their task, whatever you do – don’t go on about it!
+It’s not worth a row at that time.
+Lower your expectations and be grateful for whatever it is good and goes well for that day.
 Make a point of looking out for those positive things.

-- Accept from the start that it's very likely that you're going to 'fail' in someone's eyes, if not your own.
+- Accept from the start that you may ‘fail’ in someone’s eyes, if not your own.
 Oh well… you and everyone else will recover!
-Just agree that, whatever happens, you and your partner are going to make Christmas be the best you can manage.
+Just agree that, whatever happens, you and hopefully your partner are going to make Christmas the best you can manage.

-- If your house is full or you're staying with other people, plan for the two of you to spend some quality time together as often as possible.
-That might be with an early night, a stroll to the park, a midnight feast, an early morning start, or any other way to escape children, family and/or friends (however much you love them!).
-It'll help to anchor you and your relationship, and also gives you time to discuss and problem-solve any potential issues.
-Oh... and stay in touch with each other via Romantic Text Messages - even if you share the same house!
+- If your house is full or you’re staying with other people, plan for the two of you to spend some short bursts of quality time together.
+That might be an early night, a stroll to the park, a midnight feast, an early morning start, or any other way to escape children, family and/or friends (however much you love them!).
+It’ll help to anchor you and your relationship, and also gives you time to problem-solve any unforeseen issues.

 How to avoid Christmas relationship stress

-I so hope that you and your partner are indeed going to enjoy a great, loving Christmas together.
+I do hope that you and your partner are indeed going to enjoy a great, loving Christmas together.

 Here are my top tips for keeping things in perspective: